 Florida Keys

-The Florida Keys comprises 125 miles of islands at the southern end of Florida and houses the world’s most unique fishing grounds.
+The Florida Keys comprise 125 miles of islands at the southern end of Florida and house the world’s most unique fishing grounds.
 Be sure to try fishing in Marathon, Islamorada, and Key West — some of the favorite spots among fishers.
 Here, you can catch permit, tarpon, bonefish, snook, and snapper, all while standing on dry land.
 Going into deep offshore waters towards the Gulf, you’ll start finding big fish, including tuna, sailfish, mackerel, grouper, snapper, and marlin.

 Where to Fish in Florida

 Jacksonville is one of the top-rated places to go fishing in Florida.
 This town sits close to the St. Johns River and provides endless saltwater and freshwater opportunities.
 Mill Cove, Amelia Island State Park, and Nassau Sound are some of the areas to consider when deciding where to fish in Florida.
-Regardless of where you can go, you can rest assured you’ll have a day full of targeting redfish, cobia, king mackerel, and black drum.
+Regardless of where you go, you can rest assured you’ll have a day full of targeting redfish, cobia, king mackerel, and black drum.

 Camping and Fishing in Florida